Delicious meal is ideal for winter

 Venison Tidbits and Gravy

-Several times, I have gathered two to three pounds of these little pieces and that’s a surprising amount.
+Several times, I have gathered two to three pounds of these little pieces.
+And that’s a surprising amount.
 Used wisely this could become several meals.
 The first thing I did with these pieces was to add them to the boned meat to be ground into burger and sausage.
 That was a simple use for them.
 Next, I began putting them into half-pound and one-pound bags to be used in stews and soups.
 This was an even better way to use them.
-This recipe is the third way to use them and may be the tastiest.
+This recipe is the third way to use them.
+And it may be the tastiest.
 By lightly browning them, adding onions, mushrooms and simmering them in gravy, they taste really good and can be spread out over more meals.

 This could be made without the onions and mushrooms, but they add flavor and make the dish more filling.
 How about gravy?
 Who doesn’t like it?
 The gravy is adaptable too.
 You can use a little pepper to just help create more flavor, or you can get heavy-handed with the pepper and spice up the gravy.